CartoDB/carto-vl/docs/guides/06-style-by-value.md

 ## Styling by a numeric expression

 ### Unclassed maps
-You can make an unclassed map by using `linear`.
+You can make an unclassed map by using the [linear expression](https://carto.com/developers/carto-vl/reference/#cartoexpressionslinear).

 In this example, the color will be set for each feature based on the `total_pop` property, where features with a `total_pop` of 1000 or less will be colored with the first color from the palette, features with a `total_pop` of 500000 or more will be colored with the last color from the palette and features in between will receive an interpolated color.
 ```
-color: ramp(linear($total_pop,1000,500000),ag_sunset)
+color: ramp(linear($total_pop, 1000, 500000), AG_SUNSET)
 ```
 ![screen shot 2018-02-15 at 3 34 18 pm](https://user-images.githubusercontent.com/1566273/36285405-a5c20e98-1268-11e8-9c7a-5598ad0438cd.png)

 ### Classed maps
-Use an [available classification method](LINK), to group features into a set of bins and color them using a sequential color scheme.
+Use an [available classification method](TODO) to group features into a set of bins and color them using a sequential color scheme.

 #### Quantiles
 This example will classify the `total_pop` property using the `quantiles` method with `5` buckets.